Jamon Meredith: Professional career

-2009 NFL Draft
+Pre-draft

-Meredith was considered as one of the better offensive tackles in the 2009 NFL Draft, but was projected to play guard or right tackle in the NFL because he lacked the top athleticism for left tackle.
+Meredith was considered as one of the better offensive tackles in the 2009 NFL draft, but was projected to play guard or right tackle in the NFL because he lacked the top athleticism for left tackle.

-Green Bay Packers
+Green Bay Packers (first stint)

-Meredith was selected in the fifth round, No. 162 overall, by the Green Bay Packers.

-Meredith was released on September 5, 2009 and re-signed to the team's practice squad.
+Meredith was selected in the fifth round, 162nd overall, by the Green Bay Packers.
+He was released on September 5, 2009 and re-signed to the team's practice squad.

 Buffalo Bills

 Meredith was signed off the Green Bay Packers' practice squad by the Buffalo Bills on September 22, 2009 after offensive tackle Brad Butler suffered a season-ending injury.

 Meredith was waived on October 4, 2010.

 Detroit Lions

 Meredith was claimed by the Detroit Lions on October 5, 2010.
 He was waived on October 17.

 New York Giants

 On October 18, 2010, the New York Giants claimed Meredith off waivers.
 He was waived on September 3, 2011.